 Alongside the Northeast, the fall colors in the West are always said to be spectacular.
 Between the thick forests and the gorgeous snow-capped peaks, the autumn months are incredibly beautiful for all who have the opportunity to experience them.
 Consider any of these lovely places for a Western fall adventure that you are sure to never forget.

 Continuing West brings us to Yosemite Valley, which is the most magical place throughout all four seasons of the year.
 In the fall, it is especially colorful, and the views are just spectacular.
 Hiking and climbing are among the most popular activities found here, and these sports become more enjoyable when paired with stunning autumnal views.
 The best part about visiting in the fall is that you can avoid a majority of the bustling summer crowds.
 Be sure to book your campground as early as possible, as the sites fill up quickly.
 Less people and more beauty are exactly what most travelers seek, so be sure to pay Yosemite an October visit.
 You’ll thank us later.
+If you don’t snag a campsite in time, there are plenty of other RV camping opportunities in California’s vast wilderness.

 Wrapping up the Northwest brings us to the far north of Washington State.
 Have you ever heard of larch trees?
 They are a type of coniferous tree that change color and shed their needles in the fall.
 They are especially rare, being found in just a couple of specific locations in North America.
 North Cascades National Park has a few hikes that can take you to these unique trees, which are best visited in early October.
 After seeing the larch trees, be sure to take in all the additional surrounding beauty of fall on the Cascades before settling into one of the park’s spacious campgrounds for the night.